gravitational/careers/jobs/fullstack.md

 ## About us

 Our mission is to enable engineers to quickly access any resource anywhere.
-Our open source products provide a Unified Access Plane for developers and security professionals seeking to simplify secure access to servers, applications, and data across all environments.
+Our product is an Open Infrastructure Access Platform for developers and security professionals seeking to simplify secure access to servers, applications, and data across all environments.